WingsOfPanda/3D-High-Resolution-Segmentation/tensorflow-device-annotation/README.md

 # building the tensorflow with device-annotation

-We describe the step of build the tensorflow with device annotation functionality.
+We describe the step of building the tensorflow with device annotation functionality.

 - clone the repo from git@github.com:WingsOfPanda/tensorflow.git
 - shift to branch 'feature/device-anotation'